Indication (medicine): Effect on drug pricing

 Indications can impact the pricing of medications through Value-based Pricing, also known as indication specific pricing or indication value-based pricing.
 Since drugs can be used for different indications, this form of pricing would set different prices for each indication based on the value the drug offers for whatever it is being used to treat.
-This pricing scheme is often discussed in relation to oncology drugs, which are costly and not always successful in treating patients.
+This pricing scheme is often discussed in relation to oncology drugs, which are costly.
 Oncology drugs can be used for multiple different types of cancers so by applying indication-specific pricing, the drug would be priced based on how effective it is for treating each type of cancer.
-If the drug is more effective for Cancer A than Cancer B, then the patient taking the drug to treat Cancer A will pay more than the person using it for Cancer B because they are getting more value out of it.
+If the drug is more effective for Cancer A than Cancer B, then the patient taking the drug to treat Cancer A will pay more than the person using it for Cancer B because they receive more value from it.

 Currently, most medications in the United States are priced the same regardless of what they're being used for or how effective they are at improving outcomes.
+Concerns were therefore raised that patients and insurers may be paying too high prices for indications with a relatively low clinical value.
+Thereby pharmaceutical companies could realize high returns and firm valuations.
 Companies like CVS and Express Scripts in the US have begun implementing pricing based on indication and in countries like Italy, similar forms of pricing are already being used.
-For example, Express Scripts' "Oncology Care Value Program," uses indication-based pricing for certain oncology medications and was launched in 2016.
+For example, Express Scripts' Oncology Care Value Program uses indication-based pricing for certain oncology medications and was launched in 2016.
 Italy on the other hand, uses a model similar to indication-based pricing where the amount the hospital pays for certain drugs varies based on what it's used for.
 Patients can receive reimbursements for treatments based on their response and either be fully or partially refunded.
 Italy's reimbursement system is run by AIFA, the Italian Medicines Agency, which is the national authority that regulates drugs in Italy.
+In contrast, Germany and France use weighted-average pricing – a pricing system that calculates a single price based on the average volume and value of all approved indications.
+Using weighted-average pricing effectively reduces cancer drugs' list prices as new indications are approved.
+England, Scotland, and Canada use another form of indirect indication-based pricing: differential discounts on single list prices for each indication.
+Furthermore, European countries were shown to restrict coverage to supplemental low-value indications using clinical coverage restrictions or financial coverage restrictions, such as managed entry agreements.